manboubird/activator-scalding/tutorial/src/index.md

 Each command should run without error and the output will be written to the file indicated by the `--output` option.
 You can change the output location to be anything you want.

+Also, if you want to understand how Cascading converts each script into a MapReduce dataflow, Cascading has a feature that generates graphs of the dataflow in the [dot](http://en.wikipedia.org/wiki/DOT_(graph_description_language)) graph format.
+You can view these files with many tools, including the free [Graphviz](http://www.graphviz.org/).

+To generate these files, you can add the argument `--tool.graph` to the end of any script command we discuss in subsequent sections.
+Instead of running the job, the Cascading runtime will write one or more "dot" files to the project root directory.

-Let's look at each example.
+Now let's look at each example.
 Recall that all the scripts are in `src/main/scala/scalding`.
 You should look at the files for detailed comments on how they are implemented.

 ## NGrams